jmrdevops/Shell/README.md

 # Shell
-Schell Scripts for reference adn practice
+Schell Scripts for reference and practice